 Here a clear statement about it from a project manager of one of our larger joint customers in the Manufacturing Industry: “After a thorough review of software vendors, we felt WorkForce Software would provide us with the software and services that would give us the highest payback, and we are not disappointed.
 The feasibility report we put together showed that we would get a 180-percent ROI, but we have far exceeded that over the past three quarters, showing we will get a return at 340-percent over three years.
 WorkForce Time and Attendance has more than paid for itself.”

-In conclusion: I am often asked to provide guidance on when to suggest Employee Central Time and Attendance Management or SAP Time and Attendance Management by WorkForce Software.
+In conclusion: I am often asked to provide guidance on when to suggest Employee Central Time Management or SAP Time and Attendance Management by WorkForce Software.

 Every customer case is unique and often within one organization the needs vary.
 As you might have read in my previous post, Employee Central Time and Attendance Management is really becoming compelling for salaried employees and for serious payroll pre-calculations.
 But when you start to get into scenarios that are more complex (e.g. highly regulated by unions), based on advanced schedules, and where managers and planners take a serious part in having the best person on the right time in the right shift, SAP Time and Attendance Management by WorkForce Software is the best fit.